uma-pi1/wikidata5m-si/README.md

 ## DistMult + ERAvg

-This branch holds the code for the model DistMult + ERAvg.
+This branch holds the code for the model DistMult + ERAvg + Mentions/Descriptions.
 It is an extension of [LibKGE](https://github.com/uma-pi1/kge),

 ### Setup